How to Earn Money from Spring Cleaning

 For instance, those boxes of unused yarn, cloth, and crafty items can be used to create crafty creations to sell on Etsy.
 Or extra dog leashes and beds could be scooped up to use for dog walking.

-There are plenty of ways to earn a buck from spring cleaning.
+There are plenty of ways to earn extra cash through spring cleaning.
 It just takes a bit of time, innovation, and creativity.
 Any extra money you earn could go toward your debt repayment or be tucked away for a savings goal.